filecoin-station/piece-indexer/docs/design.md

 requested payload.

-This dichotomy poses a challenge for retrieval checkers like Spark: for a given deal storing some PieceCID, what payload CID request when testing the retrieval?
+This dichotomy poses a challenge for retrieval checkers like Spark: for a given deal storing some PieceCID, what payload CID to request when testing the retrieval?

 Spark v1 relies on StorageMarket's DealProposal metadata `Label`, which is often (but not always!) set by the client to the root CID of the payload stored.